adamstaveley/planbot/README.md

 * **`query_reports(loc=None, sec=None)`**

-    Fetches report queries and returns an array of tuples containing given fields.
-Depending on what whether a location and sector is passed, different fields will be returned.
+    Fetches report queries and returns an array of tuples.
+Depending on whether a location and sector is passed, different fields will be returned.

     If neither is given, all fields will be returned from the table.